-- Fertilizer: Use liquid fertilizer throughout the growing period or pellets in the spring.
+It is safe and recommended to use liquid fertilizer throughout the growing period or fertilizer pellets in the spring.

-The anthuriums are collector's plants, and many of the most magnificent varieties are rare outside of greenhouses and botanical gardens.
+Anthuriums are collector's plants, and many of the most magnificent varieties are rarely found outside of greenhouses and botanical gardens.
+Varieties include:

 - A. andreanum.
-Heart-shaped leaves up to 1 ft., with flowers available in red, white, pink and variegated.
-Distinguished by a straight flower spike.
+These feature heart-shaped leaves that grow up to 1 foot, with flowers available in red, white, pink, and variegated colors.
+They are distinguished by a straight flower spike.

 - A. scherzerianum.
-The most forgiving of anthuriums, it features a curling orange flower spike.
-Leaves are arrow-shaped.
+The most forgiving of anthuriums, it features a curling orange flower spike and the leaves are arrow-shaped.

 - A. crystallinum.
-Deep green, velvety leaves with pronounced white ribs.
-Leaves up to 2 ft. across.
+These have deep green, velvety leaves with pronounced white ribs.
+The leaves grow up to 2 feet across.

 - A. faustinomirandae.
-A monster with cardboard-stiff leaves up to 5 ft. long.
-A greenhouse plant.
+A monster-sized plant with cardboard-stiff leaves that grow up to 5 feet long.
+This is almost exclusively a greenhouse plant.